AndreasRoither/Virtual-interaction-library/README.md

 <img src="./images/VRIL_SpindleWheel_1.png" width="400"/>

 ## Navigation Techniques
+These are the navigation techniques that are implemented in the library.
+An example image demonstrates the use of the technique described.

 ### Steering
+The library provides both gaze-directed steering and hand-directed steering techniques [Mine](https://pdfs.semanticscholar.org/69ff/1367d0221357a806d3c05df2b787ed90bdb7.pdf).
+On application startup, it is identified whether the camera or controller object is used for steering, depending on the value provided in option *Technique*.
+When the steering technique gets activated, the viewpoint is transferred repeatedly to a new position as long as the button is pressed.
+The target position is calculated by adding the object's forwards to the current position of the viewpoint.
+In addition, the result is calculated by the provided velocity.
+The steering technique provides options that must be set in advance to enable movement along the desired axes.
+For example, to be able to fly through the virtual space, all axes have to be enabled.

 ### Grab the Air
+The grab the air technique [Mapes and Moshell.](https://dl.acm.org/doi/abs/10.1162/pres.1995.4.4.403) transfers not the viewpoint to a new position, but the whole virtual world around the user.
+The position of the user remains the same.
+To avoid moving each individual object separately, a parent world object containing all objects of the virtual world has to be attached to the technique component in the Unity editor.
+This world object is then used by the technique to apply position changes of the controller to the world.
+When the technique gets activated, a co-routine is started which continuously applies the position changes of the controller to the world object as long as the button is pressed.
+Each controller position change is determined by the vector from its previous position (world is not attached to the controller!).
+Similar to the steering techniques, options are provided to enable individual axes.
+To prevent the user from being affected by any position changes, the viewpoint cannot be a child object of the world, it must be separated from it.
+Since many grab motions are needed for travelling larger distances within the virtual world, a scale factor is provided.
+The vector for the difference of the controller positions is multiplied by this movement scalor to achieve that every controller motion results in larger position changes of the world.

 ### Point and Teleport
 ### World in Miniature